Unholy Death Knight Gear, Tier Sets & BiS – Legion 7.3.5

-This section of the Unholy Death Knight guide covers everything about gear, stat priorities, gear recommendations from dungeons and raids, and legendary item rankings, updated for World of Warcraft Legion Patch 7.2.5!
+This section of the Unholy DK guide covers everything you need to find the best Unholy DK gear and Unholy DK Tier sets.
+It tells you all about gear: stat priorities, armor, tier sets, BiS recommendations from dungeons and raids, and legendary item rankings.
 This guide is currently updated and maintained by

-, who has been a raider in various DPS capacities for 9 years, and is currently 7/10M in Nighthold (My guild was 9/10, I missed two kills).
+, who has been a raider in various DPS capacities for 9 years, and is currently 5/9M in Tomb of Sargeras.
 You can also find him on

 This guide was originally written by

 Midwinter on Sargeras-US

 .
 You can learn more about him on his

 For more Death Knight discussion, visit the Death Knight